-Body fat interacts with other body systems, including Endocannabinoid.
+Body fat interacts with other body systems, including the Endocannabinoid System.

 Obesity is multifactorial, complex, and chronic disease of epidemic proportions.
 The pathological expansion of body fat characterizes it.
 The mass increase happens for two reasons.
 First, there is a size increase of the pre-existing fat cells.
 Then, the body adds new fat cells.
 The result is endocrine and metabolic dysfunction in the adipose organ and the organism as a whole.
 This article concerns the gradual revealing of connection between two bodily systems: the Endocannabinoid System (ECS), and the Lipid Signalling System.